peterb12/A-Tour-Of-Haskell/Week1.md

 Your task: replace `0.0` on **line 13 of the class program**, on the right side of the = sign, with an expression that does this conversion.
 You may need to use some parentheses to make sure the operations are evaluated in the proper order, just like in your math class.

-If you've done this correctly, all three of the temperature tests should pass when you click or touch "run".
+If you've done this correctly, all three of the temperature tests should pass when you click or tap "run".
 If you encounter an error, try reading it and understanding it.
 If you still have trouble, bring it up on Google Classroom and we'll work through it with you.

 ## Homework 2: Is it a Leap Year?
 Write an expression to determine if a given year is a leap year.